Inhaled Corticosteroids Overview and Practice Questions Vector

 36. What should the respiratory therapist do prior to administering inhaled corticosteroid therapy?

-Evaluate pulse before treatment, evaluate the breathing rate and pattern, and evaluate the breath sounds by auscultation.
+Evaluate the patient’s pulse, respiratory rate, breathing pattern, and breath sounds through auscultation.

 37. What is the site of secretion of epinephrine?